SAP-samples/abap-platform-rap640/exercises/ex4/README.md

 </details>

-## Step 8: Check the results in the standard SAP Purchase Requisition (Professional) App
+## Step 8: Check the results in the SAP standard `Purchase Requisition - Professional` App

 You can  use the app **Manage Purchase Requisition - Professional** to check the purchase requistions that you have created using your custom _shopping cart_ RAP BO.